Blog

 Key features include:

-• Automatic discovery and classification: Metomic instantly identifies and classifies sensitive data across SaaS and GenAI platforms, including personal, financial, and health data.
+• Automatic data classification: Metomic instantly identifies and classifies sensitive data across SaaS and GenAI platforms, including personal, financial, and health data.

 • Custom classification: You can create custom classifiers to match your organisation’s specific needs.